openoms/lightning-node-management/README.md

 * better to be called an "unannounced" channel
 * won't be advertised in the channel graph (network gossip)
 * more useful to send payments
-* to receive payments need to have route hint included in the invoice:
+* to receive payments need to have a route hint included in the invoice:
   `lncli addinvoice <amount> --private`
 * the route hint is the identifier of the funding transaction (exposes the channel to the anyone knowing the invoice)
 * possible to receive keysend payments if the route hint is known